JaniM/Joe/README.md

   * `1 2 3+1 2 3` is `2 4 6`
 * Functions are usually defined in tacit-style, which is closely related to pointless style.

+Note: The interpreter used the [Arpeggio module](https://github.com/igordejanovic/Arpeggio) to parse code.
+You can install it by executing `pip install arpeggio`.

 #### Links
 * [Quick tutorial](doc/quick.md)